k-shiroma-code/k-shiroma-code.github.io/index.md

 layout: default
 permalink: /
 ---
 <h2>About Me</h2>
 <p>
-  I'm <strong>Kyle Shiroma</strong>, a data science student transferring from <strong>Norco College (A.S.
-Mathematics)</strong>
-  to <strong>UC San Diego (B.S.
-Data Science)</strong>.
+  I'm Kyle Shiroma, a data science student transferring from Norco College (A.S.
+Mathematics) to UC San Diego (B.S.
+Data Science).
 I work on projects that solve actual problems, from retail analytics to AI health tools
-  (<strong>2025 AI4Purpose NYC Winner</strong>).
+  (2025 AI4Purpose NYC Winner).
 </p>
 <p>
-  My toolkit includes <strong>Python, R, SQL, Tableau, TensorFlow, and Scikit-learn</strong> for building machine learning models, data pipelines, and visualizations.
-I’m currently focused on <strong>Apache Airflow, AWS, Kubernetes, and Docker</strong> for scalable data engineering workflows.
+  My toolkit includes Python, R, SQL, Tableau, TensorFlow, and Scikit-learn for building machine learning models, data pipelines, and visualizations.
+I’m currently focused on Apache Airflow, AWS, Kubernetes, and Docker for scalable data engineering workflows.
 </p>
 <p>
-  As a <strong>former soccer player</strong>, I’m especially interested in <strong>soccer analytics</strong>, as well as <strong>healthcare applications</strong>
-  and <strong>customer behavior analysis</strong>.
-Outside of coding, I play soccer, spend time outdoors, and drink way too much diet coke.
+  As a former soccer player, I’m especially interested in soccer analytics, as well as healthcare applications and customer behavior analysis.
+Outside of coding, I enjoy soccer, hiking, and watching anime.
 </p>
 <p>
   I’m open to collaborating on data science projects with real-world impact.